 Coffee can be grown and processed sustainably, so you can still indulge in its delights.
 The only way you can find out if your coffee is truly sustainable, though, is by doing some homework and asking your favourite coffee brand what they are doing and how they plan to move towards a more ethical existence.

-If you would like to invest in an ethically conscious franchise, why not chat with a member of our team here at Esquires Coffee.
+If you would like to invest in and buy a franchise that is ethically conscious, why not chat with a member of our team here at Esquires Coffee.
 For more information, browse the rest of our website!